Last Updated on May 18, 2023 by Maggie McKneely

 Alum Springs Park

-- The canal path is a fairly recent addition to downtown Fredericksburg.
+The canal path is a fairly recent addition to downtown Fredericksburg.
 It’s a 1.8 mile long paved pathway that follows the canal and portions of the Rappahannock River.
-It’s a great trail for bikers, runners, strollers, and walker.
+It’s a great trail for bikers, runners, strollers, and walkers.

 Virginia Outdoor Center

-- Open daily 10AM-5PM.
-Admission to the museum is $10, but you can tour the gardens and grounds for free.
+- Admission: $10 to enter the museum, but you can tour the gardens and grounds for free

 Liberty Town Arts Workshop